scriptrdotio/howto/data/query_data.md

 }
 ```

-## How do I query my peristed data based on filters?
+## Can I query my peristed data based on conditions?

+Yes,
 - Scriptr.io has a simple yet powerful queyring syntax that you can use to query your data, using the **query()** function of the document module.
 - When invoking this method, there are two mandatory parameters to pass:
   - The "query" parameter, which contains the query expression